alexdebrie/dynamodbguide.com/content/lessons/introduction/dynamo-paper.md

 #### Infinitely Scalable

 The final key aspect of Dynamo is that it is infinitely scalable without any negative performance impacts.
-This aspect is a resulting of the relaxing of relational and consistency constraints from prior databases.
+This aspect is a result of the relaxing of relational and consistency constraints from prior databases.

 When scaling out a system, you can either vertically scale (use a larger server instance with more CPUs or RAM) or you can horizontally scale by splitting your data across multiple machines, each of which has a subset of your full dataset.
 Vertical scaling gets expensive and eventually hits limits based on available technology.
 Horizontal scaling is cheaper but more difficult to achieve.